AkulkarniStx/Lyve-Cloud-solutions-samples/tar-index-extract/README.md

   --tarfile TARFILE     Name of the tarfile that needs to be indexed --path PATH           Path to a directory containing tarfiles, all *.tar
-                        files in dir will be indexed --extract EXTRACT     Comma seperated list of the tarfile and files to be extracted from that tarfile --outputpath OUTPUTPATH
+                        files in dir will be indexed --extract EXTRACT     Comma separated list of the tarfile and files to be extracted from that tarfile --outputpath OUTPUTPATH
                         Path to a directory where extracted files will be kept